 (e) The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

 (f) ROU assets are depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.
 ROU assets are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the lair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash tlows that are largely independent of those from other assets.
+For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the Cash Generating Unit (CGU) to which the asset belongs.

 (g) The lease liability is initially measured at amortized cost at the present value of the future lease payments made over the lease term.
-The lease payments are discounted using the interest rate implicit in the lease or. if not readily determinable, using the incremental borrowing rates in the country of domicile of these leases.
+The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates in the country of domicile of these leases.
 Lease liabilities are remeasured with a corresponding adjustment to the related ROU asset if the Company changes its assessment of whether it will exercise an extension or a termination option.

 (h) Lease liability and ROU assets have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.